 The City of Norfolk, Virginia, has reduced insurance premiums for its community by including FloodMapp's real-time flood intelligence in their Program for Public Information.
-The inclusion of FloodMapp data has improved their Community Rating System (CRS) Class Rating from a seven to a five, which has lowered the premium reduction by 10%.
+The inclusion of FloodMapp data has improved their Community Rating System (CRS) Class Rating from a seven to a five, which has reduced premiums by 10%.

 To put it simply, the better (or lower) your community’s CRS Class Rating, the less each individual will pay in flood insurance premiums.
 In CRS communities, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community’s efforts that address the three goals of the program: